eslint/eslint/docs/src/user-guide/getting-started.md

 ## Global Install

-It is also possible to install ESLint globally rather than locally (using `npm install eslint --global`).
+It is also possible to install ESLint globally, rather than locally, using `npm install eslint --global`.
 However, this is not recommended, and any plugins or shareable configs that you use must be installed locally in either case.

 ## Manual Set Up

 You can also manually set up ESLint in your project.

-Before you begin, you must have a `package.json` file already.
-If you don't, make sure to run `npm init` or `yarn init` beforehand.
+Before you begin, you must already have a `package.json` file.
+If you don't, make sure to run `npm init` or `yarn init` to create the file beforehand.

 1. Install the ESLint package in your project: